Why I wrote this

 By spring of freshman year, I was discouraged about my prospects, and contemplated transferring.
 I owe it to Chris Brennen, the Master of Student Houses (MOSH), and Ed Callaway, my RA, that I didn’t.
 Spring quarter, I had been talking to my parents about my concerns.
 My father was concerned enough that he contacted Chris Brennen (http://www.its.caltech.edu/~brennen/brennen.html), who at the time was our MOSH.
 Brennen contacted the RA in Ruddock, Ed Callaway (http://www.salk.edu/faculty/callaway.html) who came in and talked to me.
 One way or the other, I pulled myself together and set aside my thoughts of transferring.

-One vivid memory is of a remarkable lab class (I think APh 9) where we fabricated integrated chips.
+One vivid memory I have is of a remarkable lab class (I think APh 9) where we fabricated integrated chips.
 We worked with hydroflouric (HF) acid, without gloves.
 David Rutledge’s philosophy, which I think was correct, was that using gloves would lull us into a false sense of security.
 He preferred that we wash our hands and forearms thoroughly and repeatedly.
 I was so terrified by the prospect of having HF burn down to the bone in my hands and forearms that I continued washing well after lab was over and I was back in my dorm room.
 When I woke up the next morning after lab, the first thing I did was check my hands and forearms to confirm that no holes had opened up overnight.
 Recently I saw some photos of damage caused by use of krokodil, and it was exactly what I had nightmares about when it came to working with HF.
 At the same time, I was so worried that my own clumsiness would cause me to fail the class that my hands shook when I tried to put chips into the boron furnace, and I kept dropping chips and having to start over.
 Finally the TA told me that I was probably going to pass the class no matter what.
 Somehow, the knowledge that I couldn’t fail the class lifted a weight from my shoulders.
 My hands stopped shaking when I was trying to insert the chips into the boron furnace.
 No longer living in fear that my clumsiness was going to cause me to fail the class, I sailed through the remaining fabrications with ease, and ended up doing quite well.

 Sophomore year and beyond